mayu-live/framework/klenod-plan.md

         from the active Mayu environment, session, and server paths.
   - [x] Make VDOM error reporting and session-transfer component restoration use the injected Klenod provider/resolver without legacy module fallbacks.
+  - [x] Convert VDOM serialization and context fixtures from thread-local module systems to injected component resolvers.
 - [ ] Remove `Mayu::Modules::*`, `Mayu::StyleSheet`, and old asset APIs without
       aliases or deprecation shims.
 - [ ] Remove direct gem dependencies used only by deleted code, after checking